 The effects of a facelift are however not permanent.
 Its continued aging affects facial skin and leads to eventual sagging.
 Even sun damage ages the skin.

 The recent changes to this surgery include treating a younger group of women and men and limited use of endoscopic and less invasive techniques, especially while treating the upper face like forehead and eyebrows, to minimize the incisions around the ears.

 A standard or traditional facelift involves major surgery for tightening the skin on entire face and takes 3-6 hours, if done with a brow or eye lift.
 An incision is made at the hairline from temples downwards to end behind the ear at lower hairline.
 In some cases, an additional incision is also required under the chin for accessing neck region.

 The mini facelift is a minor surgical procedure performed on the cheeks, neck and jaw line to tackle the neck and lower third of the face.
 It can be completed in 2 hours time using 3 or more incisions.
 It is also sometimes done to refresh a previous facelift.

 A brow lift is done to correct drooping eyebrows, sagging forehead skin and upper eyelids.
 It helps reduce the horizontal forehead lines or furrows within 1 to 3 hours’ time.

 An eye lift is also called a blepharoplasty and is used for treating the upper, lower or both eyelids and for removing sagging and excess skin on the upper lids.
-Eyelid surgery in Houston also helps reduce bags under eyes and is the most common additional procedure doe with a traditional face lift.
+Blepharoplasty (eyelid surgery) also helps reduce bags under eyes and is the most common additional procedure doe with a traditional face lift.